NOTICE: The U.S. Dept. of Veterans Affairs

 We understand that what matters most to those who are dealing with a death is guidance and understanding.
 That's why we have selected neighborhood funeral homes with decades of experience in working with families from all walks of life.

-The veterans cremation and funeral experts at your local Veterans & Family Memorial Care exclusive provider are available 24/7 to respond to your call, expedite transport of your loved one and answer your questions.
-They are committed to offering a wide selection of burial, cremation and remembrance options.Learn More
+Our network of veterans funeral & cremation experts are available 24/7/365 to respond to your call, expedite transport of your loved one and answer your questions.
+They are committed to offering a wide selection of affordable burial, cremation and remembrance options.Learn More

 The National Hospice Organization and its standards document recognizes the significant role of VFMC funeral professionals in collaborating with the hospice team at the time of death.